 However, the decision to display site links and search box are solely decided by Google, but the best, we can ensure for our website to stand a chance to feature site links is by adding the Searchbox Schema Markup as per the guidelines and maintaining a good structure throughout our website.

 Google’s guidelines recommend adding the WebSite structured data element only to a website’s homepage.
 Based on the recommendation Rank Math automatically adds the Sitelinks and Searchbox Schema only to the homepage of your website.

 However, if you wish to implement the Sitelinks on all the pages, you can use our filter to add the Schema Markup to all the pages.

 Adding Sitelinks Searchbox Schema to All Pages

 To add Sitelinks Searchbox Schema to all your pages, you can make use of the below filter.
-Head over to Appearance > Theme Editor inside your WordPress admin area and then choose rank-math.php or functions.php from the list of files shown on the right side of the screen.
+Head over to Appearance > Theme File Editor (for Classic Theme) or Tools > Theme File Editor (for Block Theme) inside your WordPress admin area.

 /** * Filter to enable/disable SearchAction JSON-LD data */ add_filter( 'rank_math/json_ld/disable_search', '__return_false' );